nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 :orange_book: If you want to add a person to the contact list, you can use the _Add_ command.
 Only the contact's name is compulsory during creation.

-The above screenshot shows how you can use the _Add_ command to add a person with the following details to your contact
+:camera: The above screenshot shows how you can use the _Add_ command to add a person with the following details to your contact
 list:

 * Name: _Mitski Miyawaki_